sirredbeard/awesome-wsl/README.md

 ------

-* Linux® is a registered trademark of Linus Torvalds in the United States and/or other countries.
+* Linux® is a registered trademark of Linus Torvalds in the United States and/or other countries. [*](https://www.linuxfoundation.org/trademark-usage/)
-* Windows® and Microsoft® are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
+* Windows®, Microsoft®, Microsoft Virtual Academy®, and MSDN® are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. [*](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general.aspx)
+* EdX® is a registered trademark of edX Inc. All Rights Reserved. [*](https://www.edx.org/trademarks)
-* Ubuntu® and Canonical® are registered trademark of Canonical Limited in the United States and/or other countries.
+* Ubuntu® and Canonical® are registered  trademark of Canonical Limited in the United States and/or other countries. [*](https://www.ubuntu.com/legal/terms-and-policies/intellectual-property-policy)
-* SUSE® and SUSE Linux Enterprise® are registered trademarks of SUSE in the United States and/or other countries.
+* SUSE® and SUSE Linux Enterprise® are registered trademarks of SUSE in the United States and/or other countries. [*](https://www.suse.com/company/legal/)
+* Red Hat®, CentOS®, and Red Hat Enterprise Linux® are trademarks or registered trademarks of Red Hat, Inc. in the United States and/or other countries. [*](https://www.redhat.com/en/about/trademark-guidelines-and-policies)
+* UNIX® is a trademark of The Open Group.
+Use of The Open Group trademarks are authorized by The Open Group Trademark Guidelines as "Editorial or Articles, but not Advertising" and/or permitted by trademark fair use under United States law. [*](http://www.unix.org/trademark.html)
+* Debian® is a registered trademark of Software in the Public Interest, Inc. in the United States and/or other countries. [*](https://www.debian.org/trademark)

 All other trademarks mentioned herein are the property of their respective owners and may be registered in the United States and/or other countries.